-SECTION I (Completed by Student) Faculty Mentor: Date Entering Psy.D.
-Program: Projected Start of Internship: Total Intervention Hours.
-2 : Total Assessment Hours: Total Support Hours: Total Supervision Hours: Estimated additional hours of supervised pra actica experience prior to internship: Submit your current Time2track log with th is form.
-SECTION II: Statement of Understanding (Completed by Student) I understand that clearance to begin my pre-doctoral internship is contingent upon the following factors: successful admission to doctoral cand • • • • RC (as needed) and begin collecting data or equivalent, • successful completion of the 4 th year adequate completion of all required of a remaining a student in good standing · remaining a student in good standing demonstrating adequate emotional r naturity, stability and professional conduct demonstrating daequate emotionaris naturty, stubility and projessional conduct am obligated to attend all interviews offe of internship sites must be approved by t before submitting match list.
-If an oppor a designed internship option, if approved oply to at least 15 APA or APPIC-approved internship sites and that ered and accept an internship should the opportunity arise.
-My list he Director of Clinical Training before submitting applications and tunity to obtain an internship does not materialize, I may consider by the DCT.
-The DCT will consider approval of designed nonbasis but will ordinarily deny such experiences in the first year of (student signature) (date) (DCT signature) (date)
+ZERE UNIVERSITI

+SECTION I (Completed by Student)

+Faculty Mentor: Date Entering Psy.D.
+Program:

+Projected Start of Internship:

+Total Intervention Hours : Total Assessment Hours:

+Total Support Hours: Total Supervision Hours:

+Estimated additional hours of supervised practica experience prior to internship:

+Submit your current Time2track log with n this form.

+SECTION II: Statement of Understandi

+successful admission to doctoral co ny pre-doctoral internship is contingent upon the following factors:

+dissertation proposed and HSRC appropriate •

+successful completion of the 4th ye

+ed coursework and practica experience

+remaining a student in good stand -

+demonstrating adequate emotions al maturity, stability and professional conduct

+which must be APA approved) and tha accept an internship should the opport Clinical Training before submitting app internship does not materialize, I may o apply to a total of at least 15 APA or APPIC-approved internship sites (10 of at I am obligated to attend all interviews offered, rank all possible sites, and tunity arise.
+My list of internship sites must be approved by the Director of plications and before submitting match list.
+If an opportunity to obtain an consider a designed internship option, if approved by the DCT.
+The DCT will credited internships on a case-by-case basis but will ordinarily deny such tion.

+(student signature) (date)

+(DCT signature) (date)

-(See Reverse side for Faculty Mentor Endorsement)
+(See Reverse side for Faculty Mer ntor Endorsement)

-2 Hours should be inclusive of all hours reported on Annual Summary logs throughout the program and kept in clinical training log (Time2Track).
+&lt;sup>2 Hours should be inclusive of all hours reported on Annual Summary logs throughout the program and kept in clinical training log (Time2Track).
 Student must meet minimum hours for internship application.